 Find out more about our levels of service

-Whether you're planning a small extension, a development of several hundred houses or planning a commercial/industrial venture, we can help.
+Whether you're planning a small extension, the development of several hundred houses or a commercial/industrial venture, we can help.

-Our suite of services for developers ranges from pre-planning sewerage enquiries to the closure of existing sewers.
+Our suite of sewerage services for developers range from pre-planning sewerage enquiries to the closure of existing sewers.
 We'll support your new development whilst ensuring the public sewer network isn't adversely affected.

 Here are our fees for 2017-2018 for all Sewerage Services.

-If you own a building and require a connection to the public sewer, we'll be pleased to help.
+If you own a building and require a connection to the public sewer, we can help.

 You need to send us a completed application form, along with your application fee and any supporting material.
 The guidance notes give you advice on completing the application form, connection methods and associated fees.